namm-standards/namm-json/schema/README.md

 The various data and schema documents in the NAMM B2B specification are described below, with links to samples and more details.

->**The B2B "Core" documents &mdash; Purchase Order, Invoice, Advanced Shipping Notice, and Item &mdash; are listed first, followed by the "Auxiliary" documents &mdash; Purchase Order Status Request, Purchase Order Status, Electronic Delivery, Payment Advice, and Party.**
+>**The B2B "Core" documents &mdash; Purchase Order, Invoice, Advanced Shipping Notice, and Item &mdash; are listed first, followed by the "Auxiliary" documents &mdash; Purchase Order Status Request, Purchase Order Status, Electronic Delivery, and Party, and finally by the Common Elements document.**

 ## Purchase Order